Like The Taste of Alcohol but Hate Drinking?

 Most people who drink wine everyday claim they honestly like the taste of it.

-This is nonsense; alcohol tastes so bad that the drinks manufacturers essentially have to find increasingly potent ways to cover it up.
+But wait, we know that really alcohol tastes so bad that the drinks manufacturers essentially have to find increasingly potent ways to cover it up.

 The body is an amazing and sophisticated piece of natural engineering.